 This processing will not normally be done without your knowledge, with exception of the capture of data from publicly available sources.

 If you choose to hear from us, we may send you information based on what we believe is most relevant to you.
-For example, if you register onto one of our air quality events, we may contact you about similar events we hold, joining the IES and IAQM, or contributing to our air quality guidance.
+For example, if a non-member registers onto one of our air quality events, we may contact you about similar events.

-We will only send you these communications if you have engaged with us in the last year, such as attending one of our events or guidance launches, or as a member.
-You can opt out of these communications at any time within the email body or through the Members’ Area.
+We will only send you these communications if you have attended the last iteration of that event.
+You can opt out of these communications at any time within the email body.
 We will never share your personal information with third parties for external marketing.

 Sensitive personal data